Doolittle Raid: Fate of the missing crewmen

 The other eight were captured: 1st Lt.
 Dean E. Hallmark, 1st Lt.
 William G. Farrow, 1st Lt.
 Robert J. Meder, 1st Lt.
 Chase Nielsen, 1st Lt.
 Robert L. Hite, 2nd Lt.
 George Barr, Cpl.
 Harold A. Spatz, and Cpl.
 Jacob DeShazer.
-All eight captured in Jiangxi, tried and sentenced to death at a military trial in China, and then transported to Tokyo where the Army Ministry reviewed their case, with five of the sentences being commuted and the other three being executed (presumably also in Tokyo or nearby).
-Out of the 80 crewmen 3 died, 8 were captured (as seen here) and 3 were killed in captivity by the Japanese.
+All eight captured in Jiangxi were tried and sentenced to death at a military trial in China, and then transported to Tokyo.
+There the Army Ministry reviewed their case, with five of the sentences being commuted and the other three being executed.
+Out of the 80 crewmen, three were killed in action, eight were captured, and three were killed in captivity by the Japanese.

 The surviving captured airmen remained in military confinement on a starvation diet, their health rapidly deteriorating.
-In April 1943, they were moved to Nanking, where Meder died on 1 December 1943.
-The remaining men — Nielsen, Hite, Barr and DeShazer — eventually began receiving slightly better treatment and were given a copy of the Bible and a few other books.
+In April 1943, they were moved to Nanjing, where Meder died on 1 December 1943.
+The remaining men—Nielsen, Hite, Barr and DeShazer—eventually began receiving slightly better treatment and were given a copy of the Bible and a few other books.
 They were freed by American troops in August 1945.
 Four Japanese officers were tried for war crimes against the captured Doolittle Raiders, found guilty, and sentenced to hard labor, three for five years and one for nine years.
-Barr had been near death when liberated and remained behind in China recuperating until October, by which time he had begun to experience severe emotional problems.
+Barr had been near death when liberated and remained in China recuperating until October, by which time he had begun to experience severe emotional problems.
 Untreated after transfer to Letterman Army Hospital and a military hospital in Clinton, Iowa, Barr became suicidal and was held virtually incommunicado until November, when Doolittle's personal intervention resulted in treatment that led to his recovery.
 DeShazer graduated from Seattle Pacific University in 1948 and returned to Japan as a missionary, where he served for over 30 years.

 When their remains were recovered after the war, Farrow, Hallmark, and Meder were buried with full military honors at Arlington National Cemetery.
 Spatz was buried with military honors at National Memorial Cemetery of the Pacific.

-Total crew casualties: 3 KIA: 2 off the coast of China, 1 in China; 8 POW: 3 executed, 1 died in captivity, 4 repatriated.
-In addition, seven crew members (including all five members of Lawson's crew) received injuries serious enough to require medical treatment.
 Of the surviving prisoners, Barr died of heart failure in 1967, Nielsen in 2007, DeShazer on 15 March 2008, and the last, Hite, died 29 March 2015.